-(2) A used or fired military munition is a waste and is potentially subject to corrective action authorities pursuant to 10 V.S.A. § 6615, and the process described by subsection (b)(1) of this section if the munition lands off-range and is not promptly rendered safe or retrieved.
+- (1) In addition to any emergency response required pursuant to subsection (a) of this section, the Secretary may require that the person or persons responsible pursuant to 10 V.S.A. § 6615 take all necessary actions to investigate and remediate the release or discharge in accordance with 10 V.S.A. chapter 159 and the Vermont Investigation and Remediation of Contaminated Properties Rule.
+Additionally, the Secretary may require that the person or persons responsible for a release or discharge comply with the requirements of 40 CFR Part 264, Subpart F and § 12-607 (Corrective Actions) of the Vermont Groundwater Protection Rule and Strategy. - (2) A used or fired military munition is a waste and is subject to corrective action authorities pursuant to 10 V.S.A. § 6615, and subsection (f)(1) of this section if the munition lands off-range and is not promptly rendered safe or retrieved.
 Any imminent and substantial threats associated with any remaining material must be addressed.
 If remedial action is infeasible, the operator of the range must maintain a record of the event for as long as any threat remains.
-The record must include the type of munition and its location (to the extent the location is known).
+The record must include the type of munition and its location (to the extent the location is known). - (g) Compliance points.
+In the event of a release, compliance points for regulated activities shall be established pursuant to the Vermont Groundwater Protection Rule and Strategy.